hendecahedron/taraxacum/README.md

   ∨ regressive product
   𝑒 exponential
 ```
-There are things I like and things I don't like about this code and I will change my mind.
-The code is unoptimized and experimental, things will move, rename and change representation.
+There are things I like and things I don't like about this code.
+It is unoptimized, experimental, and will change.

-## ∼∼∼∼∼∼∼∼∼∼∼∼∼∼∼∼

 ## The Geometric Numbers